Disclaimer: I do not own Danny Phantom nor do I make any profit from this story.

 "We have noticed some changes in your physique since our first recordings of you four years ago," said Maddie.
 "Are those primarily mental changes?
 Or a result of you get stronger?
 Exactly what does it mean for a ghost to change shape?"

 "Asking the easy questions first," said Phantom with a laugh.
 "Not all ghosts change shape.
 Some are shape-changers and that's part of their power.
 But for everyone else, a significant shape change comes about from a combination of experience and power.
 Skulker gets new weapons to become a more effective hunter.
 Technus updates with technology.
-Ember's hair gets longer the more power she gets.
+Ember's hair gets longer the more fans she gets.
 I age some.
 Change is pretty common, but mostly only happens to ghosts that have come to Earth."

 "So you have grown more powerful, especially recently.
 Is that unusual for a ghost of your age?" asked Maddie.